szopeno/ChatBot/README.md

 The chatbot's advanced logic capabilities also mean that it can handle more complex conversations and provide more nuanced responses, making it feel like you're chatting with a real person.
 Additionally, the chatbot uses embeddings and databases to achieve long-term memory, allowing it to retain information from previous conversations and use that information to inform future interactions.

-To ensure a secure user experience, the chatbot also includes Know-Your-Customer (KYC) authentication through Google Login.
-This feature verifies the identity of users and helps prevent fraud and abuse.

 One of the key features of this chatbot is its flexible prompts.
 For example, the default prompt is designed to make the chatbot act like an Italian teacher, but you can easily modify the prompt to fit any other use case you have in mind.
 This makes the chatbot highly versatile and adaptable to a wide range of use cases.

 ### Features: